openplanttools/imodeljs-apps/README.md

 2. Stage your changes that you intend to check in: `` git add [fileName1 fileName2 ...] ``
 3. Commit your changes with a descriptive message: `` git commit -m "[Commit message]" ``
 4. Push your changes: `` git push origin [UR-branch-name] ``
-5. Navigate over to view all branches via VSTS: https://bentleycs.visualstudio.com/beconnect/Design%20Insights/_git/AnalyticalInsights/branches?_a=all
+5. Navigate over to view all branches via VSTS: https://bentleycs@dev.azure.com/bentleycs/iModelTechnologies/_git/imodeljs-openplant-viewer
-6. Set the `` development `` branch as the compare branch.
+6. Set the `` master `` branch as the compare branch.
 7. Submit a pull request and be sure to add at least one team member to review your work.
-8. Once someone reviews your work and approves your changes, merge your changes to the `` development `` branch.
+8. Once someone reviews your work and approves your changes, merge your changes to the `` master `` branch.
 9. *IMPORTANT:* Please be sure to delete your feature branch after you merge your changes! (you can check the option to do this on the merge confirmation page)